The post Tokyo hotspot CURRY UP by Japanese fashion legend NIGO opens in Repulse Bay appeared first on Foodie.

 The post The best fine-dining Cantonese restaurants in Hong Kong for splurging on local flavours appeared first on Foodie.

-The best bubble tea in Hong Kong
+]]>The post Where to find the best bubble tea in Hong Kong appeared first on Foodie.

-HEYTEA came from humble beginnings in Guangzhou and now boasts stores all over China – and six in Hong Kong!
+]]>HEYTEA came from humble beginnings in Guangzhou and now boasts stores all over China – and six in Hong Kong!
 The Chinese brand is known for something very special indeed: its signature Cheezo tea.
 In recent years, the admittedly strange-sounding cheese tea has grown in popularity, and we can see why.
 HEYTEA’s cheese topping is made with cream cheese and condensed milk, which adds an extra layer of indulgence in the form of this sweet and tangy foam.
 If you’re sceptical, there are cheeseless varieties at HEYTEA – the Fruity Boom teas are wonderfully refreshing – but we recommend giving the Cheezo a go.

 HEYTEA, multiple locations across Hong Kong